Create a Popup Image with Expanding Text

 Apply it to a project

-- In a node, add an Image type point hotspot.
+- Add an Image type point hotspot.

 - Change the Skin-ID to the ID of the point hotspot template.